 If you’re considering Seychelles company formation with a bank account, definitely give this article a read first.
 In it, we detail the common mistakes, misconceptions, and stumbling blocks that you need to be aware of before going down this path.

 More importantly, we’ll also outline your options.
 And, we’ll share some of the lesser-known and overlooked alternatives that offer the same (and sometimes even more attractive) benefits.
-Plus, with these alternatives, it’s a lot easier to open (and keep open) bank accounts.
+Plus, with these alternatives, it’s a lot easier to open (and keep open) an offshore company bank account.

 If this is your first time visiting GlobalBanks, don’t forget to download your free copy of the Business Banking Starter Guide.
 This free guide will help you find and open international bank accounts for your company.
 No matter where your company is registered, this free guide will help you get a head start.